ucsf-wynton/wynton-website-hpc/docs/hpc/status/incidents-current.md

 #### <span class="incident-title">Cluster unavailable</span>

-**Update**: The cluster is unavailable since 13:45 due to ongoing BeeGFS issues.
+**Update**: The cluster will be sporadically unavailable for extended periods of time due to ongoing BeeGFS resynchronization.
 <br><span class="timestamp">January 2, 14:30 PT</span>

 **Update**: The cluster is available, except interactive hosts `log1`,